-When an approval or direction is given to a taxable person to use an alternative method, he must continue to use the method as approved or directed.
+21. When an approval or direction is given to a taxable person to use an alternative method, he must continue to use the method as approved or directed.
 The taxable person is not allowed to revert to his previous method of apportionment unless he is given approval or direction by the Director General of Customs to make a reversal.

-11.3 When input tax is claimable
+When input tax is claimable

-Input tax, whether directly or indirectly, attributable to inputs that are used, or to be used, for making taxable supplies can be recovered by a taxable person as a credit in the tax return for the taxable period in which the tax was charged to him.
+22. Input tax, whether directly or indirectly, attributable to inputs that are used, or to be used, for making taxable supplies can be recovered by a taxable person as a credit in the tax return for the taxable period in which the tax was charged to him.

-11.4 Issues on Apportionment Method
+Issues on Apportionment Method

-11.4.1 Can a taxable person who has submitted a proposal for an alternative method of apportionment does not accept the counter proposal made by the Director General of Customs?

-Yes, but when the taxable person rejects the counter proposal, then he must continue to use his existing method of apportionment.
-However, he may also further appeal to the Director General of Customs for consideration.
+- Q1.
+Can a taxable person who has submitted a proposal for an alternative method of apportionment refuses to accept the counter proposal made by the Director General of Customs? - A1.
+Yes, but when the taxable person refuses the counter proposal, then he must continue to use his existing method of apportionment.
+However, he may appeal to the Director General of Customs for consideration.

-11.4.2 Does a taxable person who is using an alternative method needs to apply when he wishes to revert to the standard method of apportionment for his business?

-Yes, he must obtained prior written approval before he can revert to the standard method even though the standard method is the specified default method for a new mixed supplier.

-11.4.3 What are the contents that must be included in a proposal to use an alternative method?
+- Q2.
+Does a taxable person who is using an alternative method needs to apply when he wishes to revert to the standard method of apportionment for his business? - A2.
+Yes, he must obtained prior written approval before he can revert to the standard method even though the standard method is the specified default method for a new mixed supplier. - Q3.
+What are the contents that must be included in a proposal to use an alternative method? - A3.
 Generally, a proposal for an alternative method must be reflective and specifically relevant to the taxable person's business.
 It must also be practical, easy to verify and able to clearly determine the attribution of input tax to the supplies made by the taxable person.
 The apportionment to be made based on the proposed method must be fair and equitable.